Defining Decarbonization and Net Zero

 Downstream Activities:

-Emissions from the use of sold products, such as fuel combustion in customer-owned vehicles.
+Emissions from the use of sold products (e.g., fuel combustion in customer-owned vehicles).

 Transportation and distribution of finished goods.